MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcreateacl.md

 ### -param AclRevision

 <p>ACL revision level of the ACE to be added.
-Windows version requirments are the following:</p>
+Windows version requirements are the following:</p>
   <table>
     <tr>
       <th>Value</th>